4W4I5/Semester-8-Notes/Entre/Sessional 2 Prep/Sessional 2 Prep Notes.md

 | **Outcome**            | Shows the big picture of the market and industry.                                          | Helps ensure you're addressing a problem people truly care about. |
 | **Who Should Conduct** | Can be done by analysts or researchers.                                                    | Best done by the founders of the business.                        |

-### Additional Notes:
+- ### Additional Notes:
 	- **Market Research**: Useful for understanding the overall market trends, customer demographics, and product/service viability.
 	- **Customer Discovery**: Focuses more on deeply understanding the individual pain points of potential customers to avoid creating something that no one wants.

-This table should give you a clear distinction between the two concepts!
-Let me know if you'd like to adjust anything further.
 ## Trivia
 - Q: List 3 components of an idea
 	- Team